patrickbucher/factorizer/article/article.md

 # Callback Implementation

-The client/server implementation not only abstracted some messaging details, it also introduced long-running processes using a tail-call `loop/0` function.
+The client/server implementation not only abstracted some messaging details, it also introduced long-running processes using a tail call `loop/0` function.
 This pattern can be used to introduce state, which is advanced by calling such a `loop` function with an updated argument.